This article will help you:

 As described above, a Stickiness chart shows how often your users are firing specific events.
 You’ll need to tell Amplitude what event you're interested in, and which users it should include in the analysis.

-To build a Stickiness chart, follow these steps:
+To build a Stickiness analysis, follow these steps:

 - In the Events Module, select the event you're interested in.
 You can choose a specific event that is instrumented in Amplitude, or you can tell Amplitude to consider any event for this analysis, by selecting Any Event from the list of available events.